imtiazjava/Master_Code/README.md

 	}
 }
 ===============================================================================================================
+Program : FOP_2
+Language: Java
+Level   : Basic
+Module  : Fundamental of Programming
+Topic   : Control Statements

-FOP_2 : Can you write  a  method which is used to find out the
+Can you write  a  method which is used to find out the
 difference of digits of the given two digit numbers by using following specifications.